AtomIsHere/skybanebot/README.md

 * A plugin for your preferred IDE to add support for the lombok project

 ## Building
 Building this project is very simple.
-Make sure you have gradle installed, cd into the directory you clone this into and type `gradle jar`.
+Make sure you have gradle installed, cd into the directory you clone this into and type `gradle shadowJar`.
 You can also do this via your preferred IDE's GUI.